Hoskinstown

 The area now known as Hoskinstown lies on the traditional lands of Ngarigo people.

 Hoskinstown, was known previously as Hoskingtown; it was named after John Hosking (1805-1882), a Sydney merchant, first elected mayor of Sydney, and the owner of the nearby Foxlow station—its name was derived from his wife Martha's middle name—which he took up around 1835.
-Part of what was once Hoskings' landholding extented to part of the area occupied by the settlement at Hoskinstown.
+Part of what was once Hoskings' landholding extended to part of the area occupied by the settlement at Hoskinstown.